© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Maison Dieu (or Hospital of the Holy Trinity), Dunwich is a scheduled monument protected by Historic England under reference 1005995.
 View the official record →

-Maison Dieu, also known as the Hospital of the Holy Trinity, is a medieval charitable foundation located in the coastal town of Dunwich, Suffolk.
+Maison Dieu is a medieval hospital founded in Dunwich, Suffolk, as a charitable institution serving the local population.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005995.

 Maison Dieu (or Hospital of the Holy Trinity), Dunwich is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005995.